Cloth Nappy FAQs

 How many cloth nappies do I need to get started?

-As a general rule I would aim for around 25 for full time use from newborn, for older children around 15 would be enough.
+As a general rule I would aim for around 25 for full time use on a newborn, for older children around 15-20 would be enough.
 However, this will largely depend on the nappy system you use, how often you want to wash, the age of your child and if you use cloth full or part time.

 The other thing to consider is drying time.
 In the UK you tend to be able to line dry in the summer pretty easily so they're dry the same day, in colder months however it can take 1-2 days to line dry.
 Some inserts you can tumble dry so that is an option and will reduce winter drying times.

 Some do, yes.
 Most come in birth to potty (one-size) option so they will fit from around 10-35lb.
 They have rise poppers on the front to adjust the length as your baby grows.
 There are also newborn nappies for smaller or premature babies and plus sizes for larger children who grow out of one-size before potty training.

 There are also some brands that offer sized nappies so you have size 1, 2, 3, 4 and sometimes 5 and you would need to buy each size as your baby grows.

 Should I buy all one type of nappy?

 My advice here would be no. You may get lucky and find that one type of nappy works perfectly for you and your baby but I know from experience that different types of nappies suit different babies at different times.
 For instance, I like a very thirsty all-in-one for lazier days or to quickly pop on for a long journey but my favourite kind of nappy is a pocket nappy, simple to use, easy to adjust the absorbency and dries relatively quickly, that's my every day nappy.
 I also really like terries for days when I have a bit more time and they're great for nap times.